 - Expect 1-gallon of garage floor paint to cover 300- to 500-square feet.

 Masonry paints such as whitewashes are primarily designed for brick, stone and other masonry applications, but they also provide effective coatings for concrete.

 - Masonry paints contain binders and epoxies that bond well with concrete, but some may not offer protection against the elements.

 - Waterproofing masonry paints can be suitable for painting concrete walls.

-- Restorers are ideal for brushed concrete and synthetic decking that has been previously coated.
+- Resurfacers are ideal for brushed concrete and synthetic decking that has been previously coated.
 They also provide excellent slip resistance and are durable, with each new application lasting up to 12 years.
 They offer lasting protection against moisture build-up.